zqwy01/tauri_app_ts_actions/README.md

 # Me tauri app

-What is this app trying to accomplish?
+What is this app trying to accomplish???

 - Absolutely nothing;
 - Absolutely nothing again;